Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 for every Batch Shipyard upgrade if not using `install.sh`.

-Batch Shipyard has some Python dependencies which require a valid compiler, ssl, ffi, and python development libraries to be installed due to the [cryptography](https://pypi.python.org/pypi/cryptography) dependency on Linux.
+Batch Shipyard has some Python dependencies which require a valid compiler, ssl, ffi, and Python development libraries to be installed due to the [cryptography](https://pypi.python.org/pypi/cryptography) dependency on Linux.
 For Windows, binary wheels will be installed for dependencies, thus no development environment is needed.
 The following are example commands to